Young female entrepreneur enjoying business and job success against city and sunset background. Successful businesswoman smiling outdoors

 This is how asking for the job might sound.

 • “Based on everything I’ve heard and seen, it’s pretty clear to me that I want this job.
-I look forward to using my strategic planning and team building skills to help this program grow to its potential.”
+With my strategic planning and team building skills, I can really see myself helping this program grow to its potential.”

 • “I know you have a process so I won’t expect an answer right now, but I’d really like to join your team.
 Please let me know if you need anything else from me.”